NikhilSharma-30/Resume-Categorization-App/README.md

 Train the Model: Use a classification algorithm (e.g., Logistic Regression, Random Forest) to train the model.
 Predict Categories: Once trained, you can predict the job category for new resumes.

-valuation Metrics
+Valuation Metrics:
  The model is evaluated using the following metrics:
 Accuracy: Proportion of correct predictions.
 Precision: Proportion of positive predictions that are actually correct.
 Recall: Proportion of actual positive cases that are correctly identified.